Consult your reading list (QAHE Libraries ● University Library) to find the resources recommended by lecturers for your modules.

 Click here to view a short video outlining how to access university ebooks.

 When using this site, search results will include both ebooks and printed books located in Ulster.
 Refine your search to ebooks only.

 University credentials are required to access ebooks (B00 number, university email address and Blackboard password).

 Google Books is open access, meaning login details are not required.

 Millions of scanned books, but usually only partial copies.

 Some books are more appropriate for academic study than others, therefore check:

 Who are the authors: are they researchers or university tutors or experienced professionals/practitioners?
-Does the book have endorsements from other researchers and university tutors?
+Does the book have endorsements from other researchers?

-For whom it is written: various books are written for different audiences, e.g. general public, undergraduate or postgraduate students, specialists in a particular subject.
-Choose those that you can understand and leave aside those that don’t make sense or seem too basic.
+For whom it is written: various books are written for different audiences, e.g. general public, undergraduate or postgraduate students, and specialists in a particular subject.

 Who is the publisher: have they published other academic titles?
-If the publisher is obscure or unknown to you, check again that the author is a reputable researcher and that the book has endorsements from other researchers and academic institutions.
+If the publisher is obscure or unknown to you, check again for reputable author and endorsements.